barumau/pandunia/eng/003_baze.md

 But actually the meaning is clear in the real context:

-**pre tri nen, mi ha du mau e un vaf. mi ha max un fem ben. da ame mau!**
+**pre tri nen, mi ha du mau i un vaf. mi ha max un fem ben. da ame mau!**
 – Three years ago, I had two cats and a dog.
 I also had a daughter. _She loved the cats!_

 ### Time